dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 Note that this doesn't apply to the *named* constructors for those classes.
 `List.from()`, `Map.fromIterable()`, and friends all have their uses.
-Likewise, if you're passing a size to `new List()` to create a non-growable one, then it makes sense to use that.
+Likewise, if you're passing a size to `List()` to create a non-growable one, then it makes sense to use that.

 ### DON'T use `.length` to see if a collection is empty.